valeriorizzi/OneOPES_tutorial/README.md

 Regarding the number of used CVs, typically we would not exceed 3 in the main bias.
 In larger dimensions, the available phase space to explore and fill with a bias grows to a point that the required simulation time to visit all becomes unreachable.
 This same reasoning can be applied to other single replica CV-based enhanced sampling methods like Metadynamics and OPES.
 If one is able to compress the relevant degrees of freedom in an optimised two-dimensional space, this is typically a good solution (see ([JPCL 2025](https://pubs.acs.org/doi/full/10.1021/acs.jpclett.5c02079)) for protein folding).

 Regarding the use of auxiliary CVs, there are a number of solutions.
 We typically add one extra bias for every higher replica, with a delicate `BARRIER` close to thermal fluctuations and a double `PACE` compared to the one in the main bias.
-These settings are intended to minimisae changes between neighboring replicas so that replica exchange acceptance is maximised.
+These settings are intended to minimise changes between neighboring replicas so that replica exchange acceptance is maximised.
 The temperature range of OPES Multithermal that we would recommend using follows the same principle.
 Raise the maximum temperature very slowly in the lower replicas and gradually increase the $\Delta T$ between replicas as you reach the higher ones.
 The key guiding principle is to avoid replica exchange bottlenecks and to always keep an eye on the exchange acceptance rate.
 When the system is fragile, consider being more delicate or adding walls to prevent it from breaking.

 ---